SERCOS III: Functional safety support

 "Functional safety" is a general term referring to the design of a system that reduces the risk that a hazardous event harmful to humans can occur with a system.
 The main definition is contained in the international standard IEC 61508.
 Most industrial networks contain some type of features to conform to functional safety requirements.
 Rather than define a unique specification for this functional safety, Sercos III Safety is based upon the CIP Safety protocol developed by the Open DeviceNet Vendors Association (ODVA).
 This provides interoperability at the safety level with all networks based upon the Common Industry Protocol (CIP), including DeviceNet and EtherNet/IP.

 CIP Safety on Sercos provides for safe data transmission over Sercos III up to SIL 3 (Safety Integrity Level).
 No additional safety bus is required, as the safety information is sent in addition to the standard data on the Sercos network.

 With CIP Safety on Sercos, data is sent on the same medium using the same connections as standard communication.
 The function of the cross-media CIP Safety protocol is performed by the end units, making it possible to simultaneously operate standard and safety devices in the same network.
 Reliable communication can take place between all network levels, including peer-to-peer communication and cross-network communication.
 The master does not necessarily have to be a safety controller.
 It can also route data without being able to interpret it.
-This makes it possible for configure the safety network architecture for implementation of safety programmable controllers or peer-to-peer communication between sensors and actuators.
+This makes it possible to configure the safety network architecture for the implementation of safety programmable controllers or peer-to-peer communication between sensors and actuators.

 Sercos I/O Profile

 The Sercos I/O profile is a device profile for decentralized I/O modules, which can be used for block and modular I/Os.
-It also supports hybrid devices that combine several functionalities in one single device, e.g., two-axis controller with I/O and master functionality.
+It also supports hybrid devices that combine several functionalities in one single device, e.g., a two-axis controller with I/O and master functionality.

 An XML-based device and profile description language is specified for I/O device configuration.
 SDDML (Sercos Device Description Markup Language) describes which profiles are supported by a certain device.
-SPDML (Sercos Profile Description Markup Language) is used to specify the different profiles on the basis of the Sercos parameter model.
+SPDML (Sercos Profile Description Markup Language) is used to specify the different profiles based on the Sercos parameter model.
 Existing standard parameters can be used and manufacturer-specific parameters can also be defined.